interpreters/perlpp/README.md

 Capturing
 ---------

-Sometimes it would be great to get (to capture) a text into a Perl string.
+Sometimes it is great to get (capture) source text into a Perl string.

 	"?>		start of capturing
 	<?"		end of capturing